-- Note 6: Precautions against chances of injuries due to broken glass falling on people: - (a) Broken annealed glass falling on people can cause grievous or even fatal injuries; hence it is recommended to use safety glass in locations other than defined in case 1 where the risk of people getting hurt by falling glass is high. - (b) Toughened (tempered) glass has a safe breakage pattern, as it breaks and disintegrates into small and relatively harmless particles.
-However thick toughened glass particles may stay interlocked and fall as lumps of these multiple particles and can cause a minor or medium injury mainly due to the weight of the cluster.
+Note 6: Precautions against chances of injuries due to broken glass falling on people:

+(a) Broken annealed glass falling on people can cause grievous or even fatal injuries; hence it is recommended to use safety glass in locations other than defined in case 1 where the risk of people getting hurt by falling glass is high.

+(b) Toughened (tempered) glass has a safe breakage pattern, as it breaks and disintegrates into small and relatively harmless particles.
+However thick toughened glass particles may stay interlocked and fall as lumps of these multiple particles and can cause a minor or medium injury mainly due to the weight of the cluster. (c) Laminated safety glass will generally not fall out of fixing.
+However, where laminated glass with both glasses toughened is used for horizontal or sloped glazing, it may crumble as a blanket and fall out of fixing in the event of failure of both toughened glasses.
+This factor needs to be considered while designing horizontal and sloped glazing.

-- (c) Laminated safety glass will generally not fall out of fixing.
-However, where laminated glass with both glasses toughened, used for horizontal or sloped glazing is used, in case of failure of both toughened glasses, it may crumple as a blanket and fall out of fixing.
-This factor needs to be considered while designing horizontal and sloped glazing. - (d) Any broken glass in any glazing should be removed immediately on breakage. - (e) Strength of the glazing system should be such that it has the ability to hold glass in place and prevent it from falling out as a whole. - Note 7: For inclusion of glass in furnitures the following standards may be referred: - (a) BS 7499:1991 Specification for inclusion of glass in the construction of furniture, other than tables or trolleys, including cabinets, shelving systems and wall hung or free standing mirrors. - (b) BS 7376:1990 Specification for inclusion of glass in the construction of tables or trolleys. (c) IS 7760:1985 Specification for steel glassfront cabinet. - (d) BS EN 1727:1998 Domestic furniture, storage furniture, safety requirements and test methods. - (e) BS EN 1153: 1996 Kitchen furniture, safety requirements and test methods for builtin and free standing kitchen cabinets and work tops. - Note 8: In case of external laminated glass facades, openable portions have to be left at regular distances for fire fighting and smoke exhaust. - Note 9: If Insulating Glass Unit (IGU) is used in situations mentioned in this guide then any one of the following will apply: - i) If IGU is installed in areas subjected to human impact on either side then both the panes of the unit shall meet the requirements of this guide. - ii) In situations where access is restricted to one side of the unit, then only the accessible side should meet the requirements of this guide (AS: 1288-2006). - Note 10: For definitions and explanation of terms see Annexure 4.
+(d) Any broken glass in any glazing should be removed immediately on breakage.

+(e) Strength of the glazing system should be such that it has the ability to hold glass in place and prevent it from falling out as a whole.

+Note 7: For inclusion of glass in furnitures the following standards may be referred: (a) BS: 7499-1991-Specification for inclusion of glass in the construction of furniture, other than tables or trolleys, including cabinets, shelving systems and wall hung or free standing mirrors.

+(b) BS : 7376 - 1990 - Specification for inclusion of glass in the construction of tables or trollevs.

+(c) IS : 7760 - 1985 - Specification for steel glass-front cabinet.

+(d) BS EN : 1727 - 1998 - Domestic furniture, storage furniture, safety requirements and test methods.

+(e) BS EN : 1153 - 1996 - Kitchen furniture, safety requirements and test methods for builtin and free standing kitchen cabinets and work tops.

+- Note 8: In case of external laminated glass facades, openable portions have to be left at regular distances for fire fighting and smoke exhaust. - Note 9: If Insulating Glass Unit (IGU) is used in situations mentioned in this guide then any one of the following will apply:

+i) If IGU is installed in areas subjected to human impact on either side then both the panes of the unit shall meet the requirements of this guide.

+ii) In situations where access is restricted to one side of the unit, then only the accessible side should meet the requirements of this guide (AS : 1288-2006).

+Note 10: For definitions and explanation of terms see Annexure 5.